ThatSirWaffles/woffl/privacy.md

 # Privacy Policy
 <i>Last updated on 10/11/2024</i>

 This Privacy Policy explains how we collect, use, and protect your personal information when you access or use our website and services, including those integrated with third-party OAuth providers such as Roblox and Discord.
 By using our services, you agree to the collection and use of information in accordance with this policy.
+The current span of this policy extends to groups like Skyrden, but any services operated by <b>woffl</b> most definitely adhere.

 ### 1. Information We Collect
 We collect two types of information: Personal Information and Usage Data.